bctiemann/pri/README.md

 ### env.yaml (local environment overrides)

 As standard, Django takes its central settings from the `settings.py` file in the main project directory (i.e. `pri`).
-However, I have added an `env.template.yaml` which you should copy to `env.yaml` in your local environment and in any additional env where the app will be deployed.
+However, I have added an `env.template.yaml` which you should use as a basis to create an `env.yaml` file in your local environment and in any additional env where the app will be deployed.

 The localized `env.yaml` files allow us to set different values for settings such as `STATIC_ROOT` and other deployment-sensitive variations depending on the environment, without maintaining separate versions of `settings.py` in code and having to switch